Industry Spotlight8 min read

 Ask most controllers where their team spends its time, and the honest answer isn't "financial analysis" — it's data entry, document tracking, and exception handling.
 Invoices that don't match purchase orders.
 Expenses submitted without receipts.
 Bank transactions that need manual coding.
 Month-end journal entries assembled from spreadsheets emailed across three departments.

-A 2025 study by Sage found that finance teams at mid-size companies spend an average of 520 hours per year on manual data entry alone — more than 10 hours per week per team member when distributed across a typical three-to-five-person accounting function.
+A 2025 study by Sage found that finance teams at mid-size companies spend an average of 520 hours per year on manual data entry alone.
 That's time that isn't being spent on cash flow forecasting, financial modeling, or the margin analysis that actually informs business decisions.
+The irony is that accounting is one of the functions most amenable to automation.
+The work is rule-driven, the data is structured, and the tolerance for errors is low enough that the value of getting it right the first time is obvious to leadership.

 Invoice Processing: The Highest-Volume, Lowest-Value Task